textlint-rule/sentence-splitter/README.md

 ### CLI

     $ npm install -g sentence-splitter
-    $ echo "This is a pen.But This is not pen" | sentence-splitter This is a pen.
+    $ echo "This is a pen.
+But, this is not pen" | sentence-splitter This is a pen.
     But This is not pen